 At times it seems as though about a dozen people run the federal government.
 They change jobs from one administration to the next, occasionally drop out to work in academia or industry for a time, but then pop up again when another President comes along.
 At their level — the cabinet and sub-cabinet positions — political party tends not to matter as much as the public might think.
 History is full of such examples.
-One of those people is William J. Perry.
+One of those people is William J. Perry, who worked in a succession of posts involved in addressing the enduring nuclear threat.

 Six decades combating the nuclear menace